Search for heavy neutral leptons in decays of W bosons produced in 13 TeV pp collisions using prompt signatures in the ATLAS detector: Background estimation

 \subsection{SM processes with three prompt leptons}

 Due to the \bjet veto present in most of the signal regions, as well as the low \met and \meff requirements applied during the event preselection, processes that include top quarks are highly suppressed.
-As a result, the largest prompt-lepton backgrounds in the SRs come from the $WZ$ process, with both bosons decaying into leptons.
-The $ZZ$ and $VVV$ processes contribute to the prompt-lepton background category when they decay to $\tau$-leptons which subsequently decay to light leptons.
+As a result, the largest prompt-lepton backgrounds in the SRs come from the $WZ$ process, with both bosons decaying into leptons (including leptonically decaying $\tau$-leptons).
+The $VVV$ and $ZZ/WW$ processes also contribute to the prompt-lepton background category in their direct decay to three light leptons (e.g., $W^+~W^+~W^- \rightarrow \mu^+ \nu_{\mu} ~\mu^+ \nu_{\mu} ~e^- \bar{\nu}_{e}$), as well as when they decay to $\tau$-leptons, which subsequently decay to light leptons.
 To avoid double-counting the sources of fake/non-prompt-lepton background, events with fake/non-prompt leptons are removed from MC simulations by using generator-level lepton information.
 The contributions from these SM background processes are estimated by normalizing the MC samples to their theoretical cross sections.